 “Her death also played a role in that it kind of let me think that life doesn’t go on forever,” he says, “and I’d better be sure I’m doing what I want to do.”

-So he resigned from Boston College and began writing a blog for Psychology Today magazine called Free to Learn.
+So he resigned from Boston College and began writing a blog for Psychology Today magazine called Freedom to Learn.
 The blog was a success, and the writing of it came easy.
 The tech part Gray eventually taught himself.